-Page 2 of 2 - Members of DVO are mostly professionals and there are local singers.
+Members of DVO are mostly professionals and there are local singers.
 The cast of Sunday's show are visiting the region from as far away as Mississippi, Ohio, North Carolina and New York City, with three local artists too.
 The performers in "Abduction from the Seraglio," Castel said are some of the best, who have fabulous voices and acting talents.

 A professional opera singer, Jay Carr is visiting the region from Mississippi to be Osmin in "Abduction from the Seraglio."
 As an overseer of a harem, the women are Osmin's wives and so it is his job to keep everyone in line and keep intruders out.

 Since the age of five, Carr has been singing when he started in his church's children's choir.
 But, it wasn't until college that he realized he had the skill to sing opera.
 Always fascinated with the music, today he said that he couldn't imagine doing anything else but sing opera.
 Although he performs whenever the opportunity arises, to pay the bills, Carr is also a waiter.
 Music, he said, is a difficult career that isn't meant for everyone, because there are a lot of sacrifices.

 Last year, Carr actually played Osmin in another production with Castel.
 Mozart's music, Carr said, makes him happy because he associates Mozart with spring, summer and sunshine.
 The arias or melodies in the show that are sung by the different characters are each like a hit, Carr said.
 Every role in the opera, he added, has an aria that people strive to sing one someday.